 Salaries for which there was no payment for the contributions in respect of provident funds, pension funds, social security, national health system and other related funds.
-If paid within two years from their due date, then the salaries and the related contributions will be allowed as a tax-deductible expense in the year that these are paid.

-Expenses of a private motor vehicle The whole amount Interest payable or deemed to be payable in relation to the cost of acquiring a private motor vehicle, irrespective of its use and to the cost of acquiring any other asset not used in the business The whole amount for 7 years

-Expenditure not supported by invoices and receipts The whole amount
+If paid within two years from their due date, then the salaries and the related contributions will be allowed as a taxdeductible expense in the year that these are paid deductible expense in the year that these are paid.
+Expenses of a private motor vehicle The whole amount Interest payable or deemed to be payable in relation to the cost of acquiring a private motor vehicle, irrespective of its use and to the cost of acquiring any other asset not used in the business The whole amount for 7 years Expenditure not supported by invoices and receipts The whole amount